Peninsular Paper Dam

 The Peninsular Paper Dam is a decommissioned hydroelectric concrete gravity dam and former paper mill and power station crossing the Huron River.
 It is located in the city of Ypsilanti in Washtenaw County in the U.S. state of Michigan.
-The dam was constructed in 1914, and the resulting reservoir is an unnamed 177-acre (31.1 ha) pond along the river.
+The dam was constructed in 1867, and the resulting reservoir is an unnamed 177-acre (31.1 ha) pond along the river.

 The Peninsular Paper Dam is 1.5 miles (2.4 km) downstream from the Superior Dam and 6.5 miles (10.4 km) upstream from the Ford Lake Dam.
 The dam is approximately 42.4 miles (68.2 km) from the river mouth at Lake Erie.

-In May 2019, the Ypsilanti city council voted to completely remove the dam in the future instead of continuing costly maintenance to repair the aging dam.Since then Friends of Peninsular Park have advocated for repair of the dam and restoration of hydroelectric generation.
+In May 2019, the Ypsilanti city council voted to completely remove the dam instead of continuing costly maintenance to repair the aging dam.

 History

 The first dam was built on the site by the Peninsular Paper Company as early as 1867.
 At the same time, a large paper mill was constructed on the south side of the river, and a smaller one was built directly across the river in 1876.
 The smaller paper mill was heavily damaged by a fire in 1898.
 That mill was closed down, and the surviving equipment was moved to the larger facility.
 The original dam was replaced with the current dam in 1914.
 Heavy rain caused a dam failure on May 14, 1918 that caused considerable damage to some bridges further downstream, and the dam was completely repaired within two years.
 The larger facility remained in operation until 1970.

-In 1986, the city of Ypsilanti acquired the land with intent to restore it or convert the facilities for other usage, but the ideas never materialized before it was decided to demolish the remaining structures.
+In 1986, the city of Ypsilanti acquired the land with intent to restore it or convert the facilities for other usage, but the projects never materialized before it was decided to demolish the remaining structures.
 The larger south-side paper mill was demolished in 2004 to make room for two residential apartment buildings called the Peninsular Place Apartments.
 The only remaining remnant of this paper mill is the original chimney that now stands in the courtyard of the apartment complex.